Course Joining Instructions

 Wear trousers to go under the bee suit.

 Please feel free to bring a camera/phone to take pictures or video of your beekeeping experiences.
-We can project digital shots so that the group can review and discuss them.

 A word on bee stings